dutchdronesquad/rh-stream-overlays/docs/overlays/dds.md

 ---
 title: DDS
-description: Dutch Drone Squad overlay for RotorHazard
+description: Dutch Drone Squad overlay theme for RotorHazard
 ---

 # Dutch Drone Squad

-This overlay is designed by the <a href="https://dutchdronesquad.nl" target="_blank">Dutch Drone Squad</a> and consists of a top bar, node overlay and leaderboards for class and overall.
+This theme is designed by the <a href="https://dutchdronesquad.nl" target="_blank">Dutch Drone Squad</a> and consists of a top bar, node overlay and leaderboards for class and overall.

 ## Topbar